Yingjie4Science/SDGs_Corporations/README.md

 # Global Business Giants’ Commitment to SDGs

 The codes and data for supporting this study.

+## Introduction

+## References
+To support our work, please consider citing the following article: